-Anthropology: Human Biology, BA
+Anthropology: Biological Anthropology, BA

 Anthropology is the global social science.
 It is the study of the human condition everywhere; its cultural, linguistic, and biological diversity; and how it evolved and developed from the prehistoric past into the globalizing present.
 Anthropology is an interdisciplinary 14 credit major that intersects with programs and departments across the University.
 Students may major in anthropology as a whole (General Anthropology), or choose to concentrate in Biological Anthropology, Archaeology, Cultural and Linguistic Anthropology, or specialize in two thematic concentrations: Medical Anthropology and Environmental Anthropology.